Instituting MTSS Leadership in MTSS

 Title I, Part A

 Title I, Part A - one of the largest sources of federal funding for K-12 education - is intended to provide low-income schools with supplemental funding that would not otherwise be used by state or local funds if Title I funds were not available.
-While these funds can be highly restrictive in school and district budgets, the “exclusion provision” allows a school district in certain cases to provide comparable services with state or local funds to non–Title I students while providing the same services with Title I funds to Title I students.
-This provision may be helpful in supporting RTI or MTSS implementation across schools and districts.
+Title I funds can be distributed for Targeted Assistance or School-Wide programs.

-These funds are designed to improve teacher and leader quality and effectiveness, and in turn increasing student achievement through the use of high-quality, evidence-based professional development.
+These funds are designed to improve teacher and leader quality and effectiveness and, in turn, increase student achievement through high-quality, evidence-based professional development.
 Improving system-level infrastructure is a critical first step to enhancing best practices across any school district’s RTI/MTSS practice.

 Title IV, Part A: Student Support and Academic Enhancement Grants (SSAEC)